 Businessman sits at desk holding coffee mug and looking at mobile phone.

-If I Don’t Activate a Credit Card, Does it Affect My Credit?
+If I Don’t Activate a Credit Card, Does It Affect My Credit?

-5 min read
+4 min read

 Table of contents

-Key points:
+Key Takeaways

 1. Activating a credit card allows a person to use it.

-Consider this scenario: You apply for a credit card, get approved, and the card arrives a few days later.
+Consider this scenario: You apply for a credit card, get approved, and the physical card arrives a few days later.
 But you forget to activate it or have second thoughts about activating it and put it off.

 What happens if you decide to hold off on activating the card until you’re sure you want to use it?
-Does a never-activated credit card affect your credit score, even if you don’t technically activate it or make any purchases with it?
-The simple answer is yes.
+Does an unused credit card affect your credit score, even if you don’t technically activate it or make any purchases with it?

 Simply applying for credit can impact your credit score

 First, even though you need to activate the card in order to make purchases with it, the act of activating a credit card doesn’t have an effect on your credit score.
-By going through the process of applying for a new credit card and opening the new account, you have already been approved for a certain credit limit, even if you never activate the card.

 The key action that affects your credit score is applying for that card in the first place.
-During the process of applying for a new credit card account, your credit history has already been pulled and checked by the credit card issuer, and that “hard inquiry” may have an effect on your credit score.
+During the credit card application process, the credit card company will pull your credit history.
+That “hard inquiry” may have an effect on your credit score.

 Never activating your card may have consequences